-The digital facility Land Note also has considerable potential for future development into a more widely based tool for; facilitating collective land management by stakeholders; land use planning by public bodies; and for a variety of uses by local community groups, education providers and others.
+The digital facility Land Note also has considerable potential for future development into a more widely based tool for: facilitating collective land management by stakeholders; land use planning by public bodies; and for a variety of uses by local community groups, education providers and others.

 The project team have developed a number of related research proposals, and three doctoral students working on different aspects of common land are now being supervised by members of the project team.
 Following the Impact Fellowship workshop on 'Bringing landscape to life', for instance, Chris Rodgers developed a research partnership with the National Trust, resulting in a successful application for 'follow-on funding' from AHRC for the one-year 'Building Commons Knowledge Project’, which was held at the Centre for North West Regional Studies at Lancaster University, 2012-2013.

 Rodgers, C.P., Straughton, E.A., Winchester, A.J.L., and Pieraccini, M. (2010).
 Contested Common Land.
 Environmental Governance Past and Present.
-(London: Eathscan).
+(London: Earthscan).

 Winchester, A. J. L. and Straughton, E.A.
 (2010).
 Stints and sustainability: managing stock levels on common land in England, c.1600-2006.
 Agricultural History Review.
 58(1):30-48.